sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 zypper addlock nvidia-driver-G06-kmp-default
 # unless you plan to use the DKMS Open driver package from CUDA repository
 zypper addlock nvidia-open-driver-G06
 {% endhighlight %}

 In case you see any of these packages already installed on your system, better read the Troubleshooting section below how to get rid of these and all other nvidia driver packages related to them.
 Afterwards add locks to them as described right above.

+#### Tumbleweed

+On Tumbleweed it may happen that some legacy driver packages get mistakenly auto-selected for installation or even have already been mistakenly installed.
+These are:

+* nvidia-gfxG04-kmp-default
+* nvidia-gfxG05-kmp-default

+In order to avoid mistakenly installing them add package locks for them with zypper.

+{% highlight shell %}
+zypper addlock nvidia-gfxG04-kmp-default
+zypper addlock nvidia-gfxG05-kmp-default
+{% endhighlight %}

+In case you see any of these packages already installed on your system, better read the Troubleshooting section below how to get rid of these and all other nvidia driver packages related to them.
+Afterwards add locks to them as described right above.